EEB313/2023-GroupC/Project Proposal.md

 influenced by both human and environment-driven factors.
 Consider migration and resource allocation to combat mosquitoes for human factors, and precipitation and the temperature for environmental factors [7,8,9].
 It would thus be of interest for $a(t)$ to take these values into its output.
-Moreover, $b$ may be impacted by the number of infectious mosquitoes, and the opportunities for infectious mosquitoes to feed on succeptible humans.
-Note that humans can be feeded on several times a day, but that mosquitoes may only feed a finite number of times each day.
-This can be perceived as there being no particular lack or resources, but that one given mosquito can only infect a finite number of individuals in a day.
+Moreover, $b$ may be impacted by the number of infectious mosquitoes, and the opportunities for infectious mosquitoes to feed on susceptible humans.
+Note that humans can be bit many times per day, however, mosquitoes may only feed a finite number of times each day.
+This can be perceived as there being no particular lack of resources, but that one given mosquito can only infect a finite number of individuals in a day.
 Moreover, $c$ may be impacted by quarantining procedures and the virulence of the virus.
-As such, in the second part of our project we will be exploring whether and how incorporating the aforementioned variables impact the predictive value of the
+As such, in the second part of our project, we will be exploring whether and how incorporating the aforementioned variables impacts the predictive value of the
 Ross-Macdonald model.
 Findings from our research have the potential to present an improved model that may better depict real-life malaria cases and perhaps even infer interactions between mechanisms.
 It will also be of interest to compare our model against the standard
-Ross-Macdonald model to verify possible discrenpsies, and where certain models are more advantageous (one may be overwhelmingly better, or these may be advantageous on case-by-case conditions).
-Should our model prove to accurately ressemble real-life data, it may also be of interest to use it for predictive purposes, to enable more insightful approaches to combatting malaria.
+Ross-Macdonald model to verify possible discrepancies, and where certain models are more advantageous (one may be overwhelmingly better, or these may be advantageous on case-by-case conditions).
+Should our model prove to accurately resemble real-life data, it may also be of interest to use it for predictive purposes, to enable more insightful approaches to combatting malaria.

 ## Citations